 Port Orchard is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 14,597 people and 12 constituent neighborhoods, Port Orchard is the 75th largest community in Washington.

 Unlike some cities, Port Orchard isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Port Orchard are a mix of both white- and blue-collar jobs.
 Overall, Port Orchard is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Port Orchard who work in sales jobs (9.64%), office and administrative support (8.62%), and management occupations (7.46%).
+There are especially a lot of people living in Port Orchard who work in management occupations (9.20%), sales jobs (9.15%), and food service (8.12%).

 Port Orchard is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Despite being a small city, Port Orchard has a lot of people using a ferryboat to get to and from work every day.
 Most of these people on a ferryboat are using it to get to good jobs in other cities.